Install Plex Server on Raspberry PI

 Being one of most famous media server, Plex brings your media on a single app available for any device and from everywhere.
 Raspberry PI computer boards fits perfectly plex server needs and are a good option to run your server from your home

 Plex has a huge number of followers.
-It is really flexible and makes your media together, accessible in simple way from any device.
+It is really flexible and makes your media together, accessible in a simple way from any device.
 Moreover, it allows you to reach a number of new services, so discovering web TVs, Shows, channels, podcasts and so on.

-It also runs from NAS, but Raspberry PI boards can give great results as they have better performances of NAS from same price range.
+It also runs from NAS, but Raspberry PI boards can give great results as they have better performances of NAS from the same price range.

 What We Need

-As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

 - Raspberry PI (including proper power supply or using a smartphone micro usb charger with at least 3A)